What is anthrax?

 - stool samples

-- spinal tap (a procedure that tests a small amount of the fluid that surrounds the brain and spinal cord)
+- spinal tap, a procedure that tests a small amount of the fluid that surrounds the brain and spinal cord

-- chest X-ray
+- chest X-rays

-- CT (computed tomography) scan
+- CT scan

-- endoscopy (a test that uses a small tube with an attached camera to examine the esophagus or intestines)
+- endoscopy, a test that uses a small tube with an attached camera to examine the esophagus or intestines

-If your doctor detects anthrax in your body, the test results will be sent to a public health laboratory for confirmation.
+If your doctor detects anthrax in your body, the test results will be sent to a public health department laboratory for confirmation.

-The only FDA-approved anthrax vaccine is the BioThrax™ vaccine.
-It is available to the general public.
-The anthrax vaccine is given to people who work in situations that put them at high risk of contact with anthrax, such as military personnel and scientists.
+The anthrax vaccine isn’t typically available to the general public.
+It’s given to people who work in situations that put them at high risk of contact with anthrax, such as military personnel and scientists.